Community ‘horrified’ after woman killed in dog attack in Co Limerick

 The dog involved in the incident in Ballyneety was put down and several others were seized.

-The death of a woman in a dog attack in south-west Ireland has shocked the local community.
+Tributes have been paid to a young woman who was killed in a dog attack in the south-west of Ireland that has shocked the local community.

-Emergency services responded to the incident at a house in Ballyneety, Co Limerick, at approximately 11.40pm on Tuesday.
+Emergency services and the regional Armed Support Unit attended a house in Ballyneety, Co Limerick, at around 11.40pm on Tuesday.

-Gardai said members of the Regional Armed Support Unit who attended the property encountered “a number of aggressive dogs”.

 An investigation is under way at Roxboro Road Garda Station and the scene is being held for a technical examination.